Working From Home your Rights?

 Does my employer have a duty of care to look after my safety if I’m working from home?

-Under the Health, Safety and Welfare Act 2005 (Amended), your employer still has a responsibility to take reasonable care for your safety, health and welfare at work, even when you are working from home.
+Under the Health, Safety, and Welfare Act 2005 (Amended), your employer still has a responsibility to take reasonable care for your safety, health, and welfare at work, even when you are working from home.

 As you would have more control over your home, there is a significant duty upon you to also look after your own safety.
-However, your employer is obligated to provide the equipment and skills for you to safely work, while also maintaining the tools and equipment that you need to carry out your work.
+However, your employer is obligated to provide the equipment and skills for you to work safely while also maintaining the tools and equipment that you need to carry out your work.

 Whilst working from home, employees also have a duty to take reasonable care of themselves and others who may be affected by the work they are doing.
-These responsibilities include: